MBCProject/mbc-markdown/yfaq/README.md

 ### ATT&CK is organized by the Enterprise and Mobile technology domains.
 Why isn't MBC? ###

-Although both domains are included in MBC, we didn't see value in distinguishing between enterprise and mobile malware for supporting malware analysis use cases.
+ATT&CK separates the Enterprise and Mobile domains because of how ATT&CK evolved.
+While both domains are included in MBC to support malware analysis use cases, we didn't see value in distinguishing between enterprise and mobile malware.

 ### ATT&CK is a mid-level adversary model.
 Does MBC model malware in a similar way? ###